Dolberg and Sanchez have superstar potential - But Ajax will not bring back glory days of 1990s

 Ajax's defence was all over the place, they lacked creativity in midfield and were struggling going forward.
 Not even the most optimistic fan could have expected the Eredivisie giants to make much of an impact in Europe.

-But fast-forward nine months and the Amsterdam club are preparing for their first European final since losing the Champions League final to Juventus in 1996, with Manchester United awaiting in Stockholm on Wednesday.
+But fast-forward nine months and the Amsterdam club are preparing for their first European final since losing the Champions League to Juventus in 1996, with Manchester United waiting in Stockholm on Wednesday.

 A lot has changed since that Rostov mauling last August.